Waikato Islamic Studies Review

 - Honorific titles, phrases and terms are to be excluded in the text.

 - Papers are to be submitted electronically at: [email protected]

-The Waikato Islamic Studies Review intends to publish two editions annually: March and September.
+The Waikato Islamic Studies Review intends to publish two open access editions annually: March and September.
 A catalogue record is available from the National Library of New Zealand.

 If you are thinking of having your work considered and require any further information, please feel free to contact the chief editor.